smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 ## Installation

 **Step 1:**
-Create the stored procedure **SpPivotData** via the **SpPivotData.sql** script.
+Create the stored procedure `SpPivotData` via the `SpPivotData.sql` script.

 **Step 2:**
-Review example usages of the SpPivotData stored procedure in teh **Pivot Data Examples.sql** script.
+Review example usages of the `SpPivotData` stored procedure in the `Pivot Data Examples.sql` script.

-Here is a basic execution of the SpPivotData stored procedure.
+Here is a basic execution of the `SpPivotData` stored procedure.

 ```sql
 EXEC dbo.SpPivotData